-Independent Contractor Agreement – Establishes a working relationship (not employer-employee relationship) between an independent contractor and their client
+Independent Contractor Agreement – Establishes the terms of a working relationship between an independent contractor and their client.

 Subcontractor Agreement – Establishes a professional relationship between a contractor and a subcontractor.

-- Overtime: After working forty (40) hours in a given week, employees shall be paid one and a half (1 ½) times their hourly wage for every hour thereafter (Dept. of Labor NY FAQ).
+- Overtime: One and a half (1.5) times the employee’s hourly wage (Dept. of Labor NY FAQ).

 - Record Keeping: Employers must maintain accurate payroll records for at least six (6) years (LAB § 195(4)).